 "I decided to be a nurse because I knew it gave me the opportunity to create that atmosphere for my patients and their families where they feel safe, informed, and can maintain their dignity and properly heal their mind, body, and soul.
 You hold the cards as a nurse, and despite how scary and dark the last two [pandemic] years were, that doesn't define the day — you will, the experiences you will have, or the type of environment you will have.
 You create the space you want, and you create the type of nurse you are."

 Sam Brown '20

 Cardiac Intermediate/MedSurge nurse, Cooper University Hospital

 "Mercy-centered education has provided me with a great deal of compassion, empathy, and drive to work with underserved communities.
 I am lucky to work in Camden where I see a melting pot of people.
-Sometimes we are the first medical people they have seen in years so we have huge impacts on their health.
-My education has also given me a lot of strength to persevere through the struggles I have faced in the almost two years of being a nurse.
+Sometimes we are the first medical people they have seen in years, so we have huge impacts on their health.
+My education has also given me a lot of strength to persevere through the struggles I have faced as a nurse.
 It taught me to know that no matter how exhausting, all the good we are putting into the world is making us stronger people."

 Aubrey Cook '17, '18

 2023 Recipient of the DAISY Award for Extraordinary Nurses

 "As a GMercyU nursing student, I was always taught by my professors to go into every shift and every patient care experience with Mercy.
 You learn about compassion for patients and therapeutic communication with patients.
 Throughout my years as a nurse in the professional setting, I have learned that you also need to have compassion for yourself and therapeutic communication with your colleagues and yourself.
 Take time to take care of you."